Decentraland-DAO/wiki-adv/(Drafting) Modeling Wearables.md

 image

-Make visible Female Base Mesh in Female Avatar Base Mesh collection, starting from here, you will use it as main shape and silhouette for wearables.
-In proccess you can make it visible or invisible as you want.
+(visible invisible explanation)

 image

-Now Shrink/Fatten your Shirt model to make it cover on top Female Base Mesh, there should be gap between female base mesh and shirt.
+Now Shrink/Fatten shirt model.
+It should cover female base, and should have  gap between female base mesh and shirt.

 image